Norheim, Rogaland

-Norheim is a village in Karmøy municipality in Rogaland county, Norway.
-The village is located along the Karmsundet strait immediately south of the town of Haugesund, just over the municipal border inside Karmøy.
+Norheim is a village in Karmøy Municipality in Rogaland county, Norway.
+The village is located along the Karmsundet strait immediately south of the town of Haugesund, just over the municipal border inside Karmøy Municipality.
 The village lies along the European route E134 highway and on the eastern end of the Karmsund Bridge which connects Norheim (on the mainland) to the island of Karmøy.